 \section{Conclusions and Future Work}

-We have shown that we can use learned features for autonomous path-following under large lighting change and that we can extend our path to new areas not seen in the data used to train the features.
+We have shown that we can use learned features for real-time autonomous path following under large lighting change and extend our path to new areas not seen in the data used to train the features.
 From data gathered in summer 2016 and from January to May 2017, we have trained networks to predict visual features that work reliably several years later.
-We learn front-end visual features, while relying on classical methods for pose estimation.
-In the experiments we matched features directly between seasonal conditions with snow and green grass in an offline experiment, repeated autonomously across lighting-change from 3 a.m. to 10:30 p.m. over two days, and, finally, repeated a longer and more challenging path with new unseen sections from 4 a.m. until 9 p.m. across three days without failure.

-For this paper, we used the existing sparse feature matcher in \ac{VTR}.
-In future work we will implement dense matching in \ac{VTR} as described in Section \ref{sec:matching} and use the learned scores.
+We used the existing sparse feature matcher in \ac{VTR}, but plan to implement dense matching in \ac{VTR} and use the learned scores in future work.
 We also aim to make the implementation more efficient so that we can drive faster.
-We plan a longer closed-loop experiment to test against weather and some seasonal change.
-There is also room to further test generalization.
-Finally, since the training data is collected using \ac{VTR} we do not have a lot of training data with very large viewpoint offsets.
-We want to test robustness to larger viewpoint offsets and update our training method accordingly.
+Finally, we plan a longer closed-loop experiment to test against seasonal change.